LeadingQuestion/pushup/README.md

 pushup
 ======

-This could have been pushdowm, bur we're less reactionary than that.
+This could have been pushdowm, but we're less reactionary than that.